 A nice bowl satisfies our American craving for gooey with an authentic Vietnamese food.
 Otherwise, we would have to resort to an overpriced western restaurant to get our fix.

 Is Banh Duc Nong better than Pho?
 We both love Banh Duc Nong, but have mixed opinions on this question.
 Steve says yes.
 Vanessa says no. We’ll explain our opinions after we talk about how it tastes.Banh Duc Nong is the only gooey Vietnamese food we know.Click To Tweet

 A Balanced and Flavorful Vietnamese Food

 Banh Duc Nong is more than just gooey.
 It’s a delicious, hearty soup with a balance of many distinct flavors.
 The broth is pork based.
 The gooey stuff is made from glutinous rice flour.
-Like many Vietnamese soups, the toppings of Banh Duc Nong are added just before serving.
+Like many Vietnamese soups, the toppings are added just before serving.
 This preserves their individual flavors and prevents everything from becoming a soggy mess.
 The toppings are minced pork cooked with black mushrooms, fried onions, fresh herbs, and crispy tofu puffs.
 Fish sauce and chili paste are added at the table.

 The black mushrooms really add a lot to the overall flavor.
 They are earthy and savory and balance out the mild sweetness of the pork and gooey stuff.
 The fried onions and crispy tofu puffs add a bit of salt.
 And their crunch balances out the gooey.
 The herbs add a freshness that balances out the other sweet, savory, and salty flavors.
 The flavors mingle and yet keep their individuality.
 Each mouthful can be a little different.
 It keeps your pallet guessing.
 Eating this harmonious blend of textures and flavors is a real treat.